Hero Image

 Pork Trends

-The loin complex weakened, as both the bone-in and boneless loin markets decreased.
+The bone-in loin market stabilized from its recent correction but failed to gain any lift, while the boneless loin market slipped lower.
 Seasonal demand is fair and relatively steady, and supply is good due to larger seasonal harvest levels, according to analysts.
-Historically, both loin markets are steady during March, although they can begin to pivot higher as warmer weather sparks grilling demand.
+Variable promotion is reported for the retail channel.
+Historically, both loin markets have been steady during late March through early April, then tend to rise toward the end of April.

-The pork tenderloin market continued slightly higher.
-Supply is good and demand is mostly steady, according to analysts.
+The pork tenderloin market continued sharply lower.
+Supply is good, but demand is becoming variable, according to analysts.
 The USDA continues to report varying levels of promotional frequency in the retail space.
-Historically, the market has been somewhat inconsistent during March, as either seasonal declines persist or the market begins to pivot higher on the prospects of forward, warmer weather demand.
+Historically, the tenderloin market has been somewhat volatile during March, and tends to remain rangebound.

-The bone-in butt market decreased slightly.
+The bone-in butt market edged marginally higher.
 Supply remains cyclically strong and demand continues to be mostly supportive, according to analysts.
 The USDA has been reporting steady but varying levels of ad placement for butts.
-Historically, the butt markets have been somewhat choppy during March before demand becomes more consistent in April.
+Historically, the butt markets have been somewhat choppy during March before demand becomes more consistent in April as grilling season approaches.

 Ribs arrow steady

-Backribs continued to climb while all varieties of spareribs decreased.
+The rib markets remained mixed, as all varieties of spareribs increased while backribs decreased.
 Seasonal demand for fresh ribs remains fair-to-weak, but is being offset by forward demand, according to analysts.
 The recent correction in the whole sparerib markets brought them much closer to prior-year levels.
-Historically, both the backrib and sparerib markets climb higher into spring and summer, although spareribs are generally a bit more volatile.
+Historically, both the backrib and sparerib markets climb higher into spring and summer due to improving seasonal demand, although spareribs are generally a bit more volatile.

 Bellies/Bacon arrow up

-The belly market composite continued to edge higher, extending upon a slow and steady rally since December.
-The USDA reported a lower frequency of bacon promotion last week.
-Historically, the belly markets weaken in March.
+The belly market composite continued to edge marginally higher, extending upon a slow and steady rally since December.
+The USDA reported that the frequency of bacon in retail ads was roughly on par with the prior week.
+Historically, the belly markets weaken in March, so the current momentum is counter-seasonal.

 Trimmings arrow up

 Both the 42% fat and 72% lean trimmings continued to increase.
-Supply is good and demand is improving, according to analysts.
+Supply is good and demand is improving, according to analysts who note that since pork trimmings can substitute for beef trimmings, there is a risk of volatility in the pork trimmings markets, as the beef market is currently very strong.
 Historically, the pork trimming markets are firm to higher into early April.

-Bone-in picnics held steady while the boneless market continue to rise.
-The cyclical reset of bone-in picnics seems to have stabilized and they are now slowly edging higher in seasonal fashion, according to analysts.
+The picnic complex increased, as bone-in picnics recovered from a brief dip while boneless picnics continued higher.
+The cyclical reset of bone-in picnics seems to have stabilized, and they are now slowly edging higher in seasonal fashion, according to analysts.
 Historically, the bone-in picnic market ebbs and flows directionally higher throughout the calendar year.
-Meanwhile, the boneless picnic market is recovering from recent cooling, and it appears that it has begun to push seasonally higher.
+Meanwhile, the boneless picnic market continues to build upward, seasonal momentum.
+Historically, the boneless picnics ebb and flow directionally higher as the weather warms.

 Commodity Trends at Your Fingertips: Dive into the Farmer's Report